semmelweis-pharmacology/ppi_pred/release/v1.3/README.md

 # Release - 1.3

 This version of the software combines two previous versions (v1.0 and v1.2) under one common launcher, which enables better parametrization and easier runs on arbitrary networks.
+In addition, P@500 calculation was fixed in the postprocessing step.

 ## Usage